 CAT is at an exciting point in its development, being at the forefront of an issue - climate change - which is now making headlines every day.
-Having recently secured a large trust grant to expand its work on this topic, CAT is well placed to access further sources of funding and to significantly increase the range of its audiences.
+Having secured a large trust grant to expand its work on this topic, and with ambitious plans scale up its work, CAT is well placed to access further sources of funding and to significantly increase the range and diversity of its audiences.

 The Board is looking for people who share a passion for CAT's mission and are keen to contribute their skills as part of a team.
 We welcome candidates with experience in the private, public or charity sectors.
-At this point in CAT's development, we are specifically seeking expertise and particular interest in fundraising, especially capital development campaigns and related strategic and innovative initiatives.
+At this point in CAT's development, expertise in one of the following areas would be particularly beneficial: